RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 - (Case Study)

-Precisely because they have a serious emotional impact, they stand out more and, respectively, attract more hits.
+Precisely because they have a serious emotional impact, they stand out more and, respectively, attract more clicks.

 - Effective